 MTH 112 and CHM 111 may be taken in the same semester with permission of an instructor.
 This is the first course in a two semester sequence designed for the science or engineering major who is expected to have a strong background in mathematics.
 Topics in this course include measurements, nomenclature, stoichiometry, atomic structure, equations and reactions, basic concepts of thermochemistry, chemical and physical properties, bonding, molecular structure, gas laws, kinetic-molecular theory, condensed matter, solutions, colloids, and some descriptive chemistry topics.
 Laboratory is required.

-MTH 112 or permission of an instructor.
+MTH 112 with a C or higher or the permission of the instructor

 CHM 112: College Chemistry II